 - Easy to experiment with various product categories.
 You have nothing to lose if you add a new product to your catalog and no one buys it.

 - Low entry barrier.
 Dropshipping is one of the most straightforward ways to start an online business and try your hand at entrepreneurship.

 Back in 2018, the global dropshipping market size was a “modest” $102.2 billion.

 Between 2019 and 2025, the market is expected to grow at a 28.8% compound annual growth rate.

 Meanwhile, the North American dropshipping market is expected to grow from $36.11 billion in 2019 to $125.45 billion by 2027, with an estimated compound annual growth rate of 17.6% between 2020 and 2027.

 The data tells that dropshipping is here to remain as a viable business model.

-So now is the best time to explore this business idea!
+Now is the best time to explore this business idea.

 So how do you launch a dropshipping business?